The Story of How the Art of Slow Luxury Came To Be

 My kundalini rose (my adrenaline kicked in) again, because…

 LIFE # 5 I now COMMUNE you to Dance!

-From a yoga shawl and pants to new Luxury!
-With Manolos, a grey Bebe power suit, and my Miu Miu pink backpack on, I led marketing for an international EDM (electronic dance music) brand during the day, moved back to NYC at age 40.
-By night, I put my Prada sneaks on to dance parties everywhere and eventually I invented and host my own art-tech-house music party at Baktun, [The Cooler’s Sister Club upstairs] in NYC’s Meatpacking district.
+From a yoga shawl and yoga pants to new shiny Luxury!
+With Manolos, a grey Bebe power suit, and my Miu Miu pink backpack on, I led marketing for an international EDM (electronic dance music) brand during the day, moved back to NYC at age 40 and became a …publicist.
+By night, I put my Prada sneaks on to dance parties everywhere and eventually I invented and hosted my own art-tech-house music party at Baktun, [The Cooler’s Sister Club upstairs] in NYC’s Meatpacking district.

 The Meatpacking in the early 2000’s still meat-packed.
 This meant exiting the club at 3am into a literal wall of meat market scent, walking very fast, past the meat workers and trucks, yet still high on the experience I just created for hard-to-please NYC club goers. ( Almost Andy Warhol! ) It wasn’t Studio 54, but it was packed and very cool.
-I was up the next mornings at 6am to grind again… by this time, (at age 40!)
-I had moved back into NYC re-invented as an agency publicist for major brands like Sunglass Hut, Chanel, RayBan, and Speedo.
+I was up the next mornings at 6am to grind again… by this time, I was an agency publicist for major brands like Sunglass Hut, Chanel, RayBan, and Speedo.
 Yes, ha ha.
 Speedy Me ran the Speedo PR account.

 …until…9am on 911.